Thursday Next: Background

 Thursday is the daughter of Wednesday Next and Colonel Next, a former agent with Special Operations Network department 12 (SO-12), known as the Chronoguard.
 She has two brothers, Anton and Joffy.
 Anton, however, was killed in the Crimean War.

 In the novel's parallel universe, England is a republic, with George Formby as its first president, elected following the success of Operation Sea Lion (the mooted Nazi invasion of Great Britain), occupation, and liberation.
 There is no United Kingdom, and Wales is the independent "Socialist Republic of Wales".
 The Crimean War is still being waged in 1985, Russia still has a Czar, and the Whig Party still exists in the House of Commons.

-In this universe, genetic engineering is advanced, allowing Thursday to have a pet dodo, Pickwick.
+In this universe, genetic engineering is advanced, allowing Thursday to have a pet dodo – a rare Version 1.2 –, Pickwick.
 Re-engineered mammoths can cause damage to local gardens if in their path, and there is a Neanderthal rights movement, given the resurrection of this kindred branch of human evolution.
 The duck is extinct in this universe.
-Computer and aviation technology are far behind our own timeline, with the transistor having never been invented (computers are still massive and run on vacuum tubes) and research into the jet engine unfunded as propeller and dirigible technology are viewed as 'good enough'.
+Computer and aviation technology are far behind our own timeline, with the transistor having never been invented (computers are still massive and run on vacuum tubes) and research into the jet engine unfunded as propeller and dirigible technology are viewed as "good enough".

 The Goliath Corporation is a megalithic company that appears to make many of the goods in this alternate world and also acts as a de facto shadow government, being able to take over important police investigations.